NickGlenn/Frontend-Config/README.md

 `boolean`

-Allows the configuration script to inspect your `package.json` and make some configuration decisions on your behalf.
-For example, if `react` and/or `react-dom` are installed it will automatically set the `namedExports` values required to build these libraries. _Defaults to `true`._
+Allows the configuration script to inspect your `package.json` and make some configuration decisions on your behalf. _Defaults to `true`._

+See the [Automatic Configuration](#automatic-configuration) section below for more information

 ### missingExports